akeeba/panopticon/.github/ISSUE_TEMPLATE/generic-support.md

 ---

+Help keep Issues free from distractions so that Panopticon developers can work more efficiently.
+Instead of submitting an issue, open a new Q&A Discussion instead: https://github.com/akeeba/panopticon/discussions/new?category=q-a-community-support

 ## Describe the problem

 What are you trying to do?
 What have you already tried?
 What did you expect?
 What happened?